tacocode/wp-attachment-export/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to 'Tools > WP Attachment Export' and click 'Download Export File' to start the export process

+### Usage ###
+User [PhiLho](https://wordpress.org/support/profile/philho) has put together a good summary on how to use the plugin at <https://wordpress.org/support/topic/good-but-could-use-more-explanations>.
+Thanks PhiLho!

 ## Changelog ##

 ### 0.3.1 ###